tenzir/tenzir/web/docs/faqs.md

 There exist three moving parts:

-1. **Executor**: The pipeline executor is open source and available at under a permissive BSD 3-clause licence at [GitHub](https://github.com/tenzir/tenzir).
+1. **Executor**: The pipeline executor is open source and available under a permissive BSD 3-clause licence at [GitHub](https://github.com/tenzir/tenzir).
 The `tenzir` command line tool is the primary interface.